One fall swoop

 From Lansing, County Road X52 heads south, passing the lovely stone Wexford Immaculate Conception Catholic Church, built by Irish immigrants around 1868.

-Rejoining the river at Harpers Ferry, the road continues to Effigy Mounds National Monument.
+Rejoining the river at Harpers Ferry, the road continues to Effigy Mounds National Monument, where entry is free.

 Marquette is three miles south, tucked under the bridge to Prairie du Chien.
 A crossroads named for Father Marquette, who claimed it for France when he and mapmaker Louis Jolliet emerged from the mouth of the Wisconsin River in 1673.